mayalinetsky/YData-MLOps-Automatic-Improvement/Docs/Project/Charter.md

 ## Business background

 * (Who is the client, what business domain the client is in.)

-The "clients" are two baseline XGBoost models that were trained on the Bank Marketing Dataset and the German Credit Risk Dataset.
+  The potential clients are companies in the financial domain which already employ ML supervised models to classify client behaviour.
+  For example a banks marketing branch using xgboost classifier to predict the response to an ad campaign, or  a credit risk assessor  using  random forest classifier to predict borrowers probability to default on their loan .

 * (What business problems are we trying to address?)

-This project aims to dynamically improve the models' overall performance.
+  These businesses deal not only with accuracy of their accuracy of their predictions but also with the confidence of the prediction , therefore by improving the accuracy of the probabilities prediction, the businesses will be able to increase its revenue

 ## Scope
 * What data science solutions are we trying to build?<br>